ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 In case of hierarchical controllers, a hierarchical network controller can also collect the network inventory information from its lower level network controllers using this YANG data model (or other mechanisms which are outside the scope of this document) and report the combined network inventory information to an higher level network controller, to an Inventory OSS or to any other type of application which needs to discover the network inventory information.

+When used in brownfield scenarios, it is worth noting that existing deployments are based on proprietary Inventory OSS and that the migration path is highly dependent on the specific proprietary solution.
+Therefore the migration processes are operator dependent: it is expected that the deployment of the standard YANG-based solution on the controllers will take some time and its integration with existing Inventory OSSes will also take longer time.
+In a longer term, the network controllers could provide inventory information, using this YANG data model, also to next generation OSSes.

+When this model is used, the source of truth for the inventory data in the scope of this model is the network controller providing this data.
+Some legacy inventory information (e.g., inactive assets, warehouse spares, procurement or commercial metadata) fall outside the scope of the base model.

 # Security Considerations

 This section is modeled after the template described in {{Section 3.7